alexey-solonenko-test-tasks-001/laracsv/README.md

 ### Viewer

-A form and a table with all the filters and groupings requried.
+A form and a table with all the filters and groupings requried are provided.
+Either use a button for a default multi-column ordering, or use `Shift` for your custom one.

 ## URL-search
 Please, consider a button that generates a link.
 A link with GET request is consumed by JavaScript, and the results table is reloaded.
-From my experience I'm trying to avoid as much as I can GET requests except for routing and minimum number of data.

 ### Implemented